Woman assessing a patient on the ground in the snow

 Explore With Confidence

-No matter your experience or background, learn to care for the sick and injured in the outdoors until First Responders arrive.
+No matter your experience or background, our Wilderness Medicine Program prepares you to confidently care for the sick and injured in the outdoors until first responders arrive.

 Wilderness Medicine Training Courses from True North